rhdalton/Angular7-Ecommerce-Shopping-demo/README.md

 # E-Commerce Shop Demo

-This is a demo E-Commerce Shopping app in Angular 7 and deployed on Firebase to show common functionality of Angular and Typescript.
+This is an E-Commerce Shopping app in Angular and deployed on Firebase to show common functionality of Angular and Typescript.
-You can see the current deployment at https://ec-shop-demo.firebaseapp.com/
+You can see an example deployment at https://ec-shop-demo.firebaseapp.com/

-NOTE: This is an on-going personal project I am currently coding to learn and use Angular.
+NOTE: This is a limited sample of an on-going project I am currently working.

 **Current Features:**
 - Product catelog with name, image, price and details